How to Sell Stock Music to Stock Music Libraries (Ultimate Guide)

 If you choose to monetize it, ads may be displayed on the video.
 Your Content ID partner will then distribute the ad revenue to you, taking a small percentage of it.

-Another way of releasing a copyright claim is to replace the song with free-to-use music from YouTube Audio Library.
+Another way of releasing a copyright claim is to replace the song with free-to-use music from the YouTube Audio Library.

-Bear in mind that not all music libraries accept music registered with Content ID.
+Remember that not all music libraries accept music registered with Content ID.
 Although I understand it can be a hassle to the buyer, authors have the right to protect their content.

 Best Music Libraries for Beginners